Eduard Steuermann

-In 1964 he died of leukemia.
+In 1964, he died of leukemia in New York City.
 In 1989, the University of Nebraska Press published a collection of Steuermann's writings entitled, The Not Quite Innocent Bystander: Writings of Edward Steuermann (ISBN 0803241917).
 The book was co-edited by Clara Steuermann, David H. Porter and Gunther Schuller.

-A major work by Steuermann, Variations for Orchestra, is published (large score available) by Philharmusica Co., New York.
+A major work by Steuermann, Variations for Orchestra, is published by Philharmusica Co., New York.

 The actress and screenwriter Salka Viertel was his sister.
+The conductor Michael Gielen was his nephew.
 The footballer Zygmunt Steuermann was his younger brother.
-Steuermann married Clara Silvers, a pianist and noted music librarian, in 1949.
+Steuermann married Clara Silvers, a pianist and music librarian, in 1949.